Leo Boccardi

-Leo Boccardi (born 15 April 1953) is a prelate of the Catholic Church who had worked in the diplomatic service of the Holy See.
-He has been an archbishop and apostolic nuncio since 2007.
+Leo Boccardi (born 15 April 1953) is a prelate of the Catholic Church who worked in the diplomatic service of the Holy See from 1987 until he retired in 2021, with the rank of archbishop and the title of apostolic nuncio since 2007.

 Biography

 Boccardi was born in San Martino in Pensilis, Italy.
 He was ordained to the priesthood on 24 June 1979 by Pope John Paul II.

+Diplomatic career

 He entered the diplomatic service of the Holy See on 13 June 1987 and then worked in several countries before returning to the offices of the Secretariat of State in Rome.

 On 24 March 2001, Pope John Paul II named him to represent the Holy See before several international organizations.

 On 16 January 2007, Boccardi was named titular archbishop of Bitettum and Apostolic Nuncio to Sudan.
 On 30 January he was named Nuncio to Eritrea as well.
 He received his episcopal consecration on 18 March 2007 from Cardinal Tarcisio Bertone.

 On 11 July 2013, Boccardi was appointed Nuncio to Iran.